 Diversity & Inclusion

 We are a signatory of the Women In Finance Charter

-When we signed up to the Women in Finance charter in May 2017, 38% of our board members and 11% of our executive committee identified as women.
+When we signed up to the Women in Finance charter in 2017, 38% of our board members and 11% of our executive committee members were women.
 We said that by 2020 we’d aim to have women make up at least 40% of both our executive committee and our board which we achieved.

 As of 1st September 2023, we have a representation of 44.4% women across our executive committee and board.
 Our board is made up of 55.6% women and our executive committee is 33.3% women.

 We continue to review the representation of our most senior leaders and are working to make sure we have a strong pipeline of women throughout our senior manager population.